Near-Resonant Thermal Leptogenesis: Thermal Near-Resonant Leptogenesis

 This shows that for low-scale near resonant leptogenesis decays haven't completed yet before electroweak symmetry breaking however the generation of the asymmetry is so large that the observed baryon asymmetry is still easily reproduced.
 Generally the form of the baryon asymmetry is such that by $z\lesssim 1$ indicating that CP-violating decays can successfully realise baryogenesis even for mass scales slightly below the electroweak phase transition $M\gtrsim 100$ GeV.
 Below this mass range enters the regime of ARS leptogenesis where leptogenesis is driven oscillations rather than decays \cite{Drewes_2018, Akhmedov_1998, Klaric_2021}.
+As discussed above, the non-resonance condition introduces a quantitative parameter $a$, which we fix to $a=100$ as a conservative benchmark in this work.
+Across much of the viable parameter space, however, the maximal baryon asymmetry exceeds the observed value by several orders of magnitude.
+Consequently, moderate variations in $a$ do not qualitatively modify the viable mass window, nor the conclusion that successful leptogenesis can be realised down to the electroweak scale.
 We now look to find the specific values of the effective neutrino masses that will allow for successful leptogenesis.
 We begin by identifying which right-handed neutrinos play the dominant role in determining the baryon asymmetry.
 To this end in figure \ref{fig:thermalscan1} we plot the maximum baryon asymmetry achieved scanning over effective neutrino mass values.

 We observe that in the regime $\tilde m_2 \ll \tilde m_1$ the generated baryon asymmetry becomes independent of $\tilde m_2$, while for $\tilde m_2 \gg \tilde m_1$ it is instead independent of $\tilde m_1$.
 This demonstrates that, in the presence of a hierarchy among the effective neutrino masses, the baryon asymmetry is controlled by the larger effective neutrino mass.
 Physically, this occurs because the upper bound on the CP asymmetry is maximised for the larger effective neutrino mass, and because a larger $\tilde m$ enhances the thermal production of right-handed neutrinos from the plasma.
 Even though for very large values of $\tilde m_2$ the washout is very strong the effects of the increase right-handed neutrino production and CP violation dominates the competing effects.
 In the right panel we present a systematic scan over the effective neutrino mass parameters and that for effective neutrino masses above $\simeq 3\times 10^{-6}$ eV the observed baryon asymmetry is readily reproduced.
 For small values of $\tilde m$ very few decays or inverse decays occur and as such a smaller asymmetry is generated.
 At the other extreme for very large $\tilde m$ the washout term removes this asymmetry.
 To now see the effect of the various masses we will assume a hierarchy in effective neutrino masses We fix $\tilde m_2=10^{-10}$ eV, a negligible value, and scan over values of $\tilde m_1$ the result is shown in figure \ref{fig:thermalscan3} for various right-handed neutrino masses.